 We grade and measure it all and keep detailed student records.
 We record everything and debrief daily.
 Not everyone makes it through, and just getting a billet is extremely competitive.
 No one wants to go back to their SEAL Team a loser having failed out of the program.
 However, this course is one of the few courses you can fail as a SEAL and not be looked down upon by your teammates, or worse, sent back to the regular navy.
 This happens sometimes with other courses.

-The SEAL sniper course is renowned as one of the toughest and most challenging courses in the world.
+The Navy SEAL sniper course is renowned as one of the toughest and most challenging courses in the world.
 It takes extreme perseverance in order to graduate with the title of SEAL sniper.
 To this day it was one of the most stressful events of my life even when compared to my combat tours.
 I know a lot of graduates who say they’d rather do Hell Week all over than go through the stress of sniper school again!

 Three months of Hell…